Yvonnexx/foodtruck/README.md

 Where I spent my Time
 ---------------------
 Time is limited for the one week code challenge since I'm still doing an internship.
 I spent about two nights thinking about the architecture of the services.
 Spent two days learning all the tools needed like flask.
 Spent a day learning how to find the k nearest location.
 Then I chose KD-Tree since its query time complexity is only O(log N).
-Althougth the tree construction is a little complex, I can use cache and eTag to greatly improve the performance.
+Although the tree construction is a little complex, I can use cache and eTag to greatly improve the performance.
 Most of the other times are spent on coding and testing, I believe that any untested code is broken code.

 Shortcomings
 -------------